danvuk567/SQL-Fundamentals-and-Best-Practices/SQL-Data-Cleaning/readme.md

 ![SQL_Date_Formatting.jpg](https://github.com/danvuk567/SQL-Best-Practices/blob/main/images/SQL_Date_Formatting.jpg?raw=true)

 **6. Remove Bad Characters:** The **TRANSLATE** function can be used to extract to replace a list of characters with a space for each.
 We can then use **REPLACE** to put one space where there are two spaces and then **RTRIM** and **LTRIM** to trim any space in 1st position or last position.
-The new_product columns has the bad characters removed for the products that were found with this criteria.
+The *new_product* column has the bad characters removed for the products that were found with this criteria.

 ![Remove_Bad_Characaters.jpg](https://github.com/danvuk567/SQL-Best-Practices/blob/main/images/Remove_Bad_Characaters.jpg?raw=true)

-**7. Outlier Validation:** Certain numberical values may not make sense and are considered outliers.
+**7. Outlier Validation:** Certain numerical values may not make sense and are considered outliers.
 In this example, we look for any *total_price* that is negative, $0 or greater than or equal to $500.

 ![SQL_Outliers.jpg](https://github.com/danvuk567/SQL-Fundamentals-and-Best-Practices/blob/main/images/SQL_Outliers.jpg?raw=true)